Energinet-DataHub/.github/README.md

 File: [structurizr.yml](.github/workflows/structurizr.yml)

-The workflow renders all views in a structurizr workspace.
+The workflow renders all views in a Structurizr workspace.
 The diagrams are placed in a user-defined folder and auto-committed to the current branch.

-Implemented using information available at [Structurizr / Puppeteer](https://github.com/structurizr/puppeteer).
+The implementation uses a Structurizr lite docker image and a script available at [Structurizr / Puppeteer](https://github.com/structurizr/puppeteer).
+In case the redering of diagrams fails, see if a newer image is available at [Docker Hub](https://hub.docker.com/r/structurizr/lite/tags).

 Inputs: